 STEP 1: Creating the Pattern

-In the shell molding process, the pattern typically is composed of two pieces of different metals, namely iron or steel in the shape as desired for the finished part or component.
+In the shell moulding process, the pattern typically is composed of two pieces of different metals, namely iron or steel in the shape as desired for the finished part or component.
 Apart from steal and iron, other materials are often used, such as aluminum for production in low volume or graphite to cast the reactive materials.

 STEP 2: Creating the Mold

-Once the pattern is ready, it is high time to prepare some of the resin-coated sand.
+Once the shell moulding pattern is ready, it is high time to prepare some of the resin-coated sand.
 Meanwhile, the temperature should be set at around 550 degrees F. The pattern is heated to around 550 degrees F and covered in sand.
 And then, the resin-coated sand grains will bind together and begin to sedam and solidify.

 After several minutes, there are enough sand bonding against the corebox walls.
 At this time, you could pour out the rest of the sand, leaving a hollow core.
 Generally speaking, the sand walls of a shell mold ranges from 7 to 8mm thick.